hazelfazel/tuersteher/README.md

 </pre>

 <h3>Using the hashtag (#)</h3>
-The hashtag (#) means switched off or comment a line out.
+The hashtag (#) means switched off or comments a line out.
 To disable an option use use # within the brackets [# ...], e.g. [#LETHAL].
 To disable a rule just specify # at the beginning of a line like #C:\Users\Test\*.exe.

 <h3>Lethal Mode</h3>
 We call Türsteher to be in lethal mode if Türsteher will enforce any of your specified rules.
 I.e. Türsteher will block excutables.
-If you are using Türsteher for the first time you shall start with [#LETHAL] option.
-This allows you to test the settings without causing problems with incorrect configurations.
+If you are using Türsteher for the very first time you shall start with [#LETHAL] option.
+This allows you to test the settings without causing problems.
 Be super cautious if you are using Türsteher for the first time or you risk to brick your system!

 Once you have completed and tested the configuration, you can activate Türsteher by setting [LETHAL].
-Now unknown and dangerous programs are blocked.

 <h3>The Log File</h3>
-We recommend that you always activate logging, [LOGGING] = on.
-Türsteher then writes each event to the log file (C:\Windows\Türsteher.log).
+We recommend that you always activate logging, specify [LOGGING].
+Türsteher then writes each event to the log file (C:\Windows\tuersteher.log).
 For example, if a program tries to start, that was not specified in the allowlist.
 If you do not like to log, disable it by specifying [#LOGGING].

-Log the Computer Name
+<h4>Log the Computer Name</h4>
-If you'd like to deploy Türsteher in a larger scale you may analyse the logs centrally.
-Then you need to differentiate between files coming from different machines.
+If you'd like to deploy Türsteher on larger scale you may analyse logs centrally.
+You then need to differentiate between files coming from different machines.
 One way is to differentiate by the computer’s name.
 You can activate this feature by setting [CNAMELOGGING], and deactivate it by [#CNAMELOGGING].

 <h3>Command Line Checking</h3>
 If you’d like to use Türsteher’s Command line checking engine, enable it by setting [CMDCHECK].
 If you do not want to use Command line checking, specify [#CMDCHECK].

 <h3>Admin-Bypass Mode</h3>
-The Admin-bypass feature allows you to bypass system and admin processes.
-This helps to reduce the complexity of your rules, and on how you install patches or updates which often require SYSTEM/admin privileges.
-On the other hand, we must point out that there is an additional risk with this option, because malicious executables running as SYSTEM or in the admin group could also bypass.
-So, you need to balance between security and comfort, but you now have a choice.
+The Admin-bypass feature lets you bypass system and admin processes.
+This may help to reduce the complexity of your rules. **Beware** there is additional risk with this option, because malicious executables may run as SYSTEM or in the admin group.
 You can activate this feature by setting [ADMINBYPASS], and deactivate it by [#ADMINBYPASS].

 <h3>Configure Allowlist</h3>